Colorado heat pump incentives: State rebates and credits available in 2026

 EnergySage

 Ready to swap your furnace and AC for an all-in-one heating and cooling system?
-Colorado homeowners can save thousands by switching to energy-efficient, all-electric heat pumps—and if you install yours this year, you could save an extra $2,000.
+Colorado homeowners can save thousands by switching to energy-efficient, all-electric heat pumps.

 Modern heat pumps are built to handle Colorado winters.
 They heat and cool your home, potentially replacing both your furnace and air conditioner with a single system that reduces monthly energy costs while providing more consistent comfort.
 Heat pumps are more energy-efficient than traditional heating systems.
 When you pair a heat pump with solar panels, you can run your heating and cooling on free electricity from your roof.